-10. Sector: Traditional Expressions

-Type of Reservation: National Treatment (Articles 14.3 and 15.2).

-Colombia reserves the right to adopt or maintain any measure that grants rights or preferences to local communities with respect to the support and development of expressions related to the intangible cultural heritage declared under Resolution No. 0168 of 2005.
+10. Sector: Traditional Expressions Type of Reservation: National Treatment (Articles 14.3 and 15.2).
+Description: Investment and Cross-Border Trade in Services Colombia reserves the right to adopt or maintain any measure that grants rights or preferences to local communities with respect to the support and development of expressions related to the intangible cultural heritage declared under Resolution No. 0168 of 2005.

-11. Sector: Interactive Audio and/or Video Services

-Type of Reservation: Performance Requirements (Article 14.6) National Treatment (Article 14.3)

-Colombia reserves the right to adopt or maintain measures to ensure that, where the Government of Colombia finds that Colombian audiovisual content is not readily available to Colombian consumers, access to Colombian audiovisual content programming through interactive audio and/or video services is not unreasonably denied to Colombian consumers.
+11. Sector: Interactive Audio and/or Video Services Type of Reserve: Performance Requirements (Article 14.6) National Treatment (Article 14.3) Description: Investment and Cross-Border Trade in Services Colombia reserves the right to adopt or maintain measures to ensure that, where the Government of Colombia finds that Colombian audiovisual content is not readily available to Colombian consumers, access to Colombian audiovisual content programming through interactive audio and/or video services is not unreasonably denied to Colombian consumers.

-12. Sector: Professional Services

-Type of Reservation: National Treatment (Article 15.2) Most-Favored-Nation Treatment (Article 15.3) Market Access (Article 15.4) Local Presence (Article 15.5)

-Colombia reserves the right to adopt or maintain any measure that allows a professional who is a national of the other Party to practice only to the extent that the Party where such professional practices offers treatment consistent with the obligations referred to in this tab to Colombian nationals in the processes and requirements for authorization, licensing or certification to practice such profession.
+12. Sector: Professional Services Type of Reservation: National Treatment (Article 15.2) Most-Favored-Nation Treatment (Article 15.3) Market Access (Article 15.4) Local Presence (Article 15.5) Description: Cross Border Trade in Services Colombia reserves the right to adopt or maintain any measure that allows a professional who is a national of the other Party to practice only to the extent that the Party where such professional practices offers treatment consistent with the obligations referred to in this tab to Colombian nationals in the processes and requirements for authorization, licensing or certification to practice such profession.
 Notwithstanding the foregoing, Colombia shall allow professionals who were practicing in its territory prior to the entry into force of this Agreement, in accordance with Colombian regulations, to continue to practice in accordance with existing laws.
 For the purposes of this measure, the Party in which the professionals practice is the territory within which the professional obtained his or her professional license to practice and has practiced most of the time during the last twelve months.
 This measure does not apply to a country that has a bilateral agreement in force with Colombia on the recognition of professional degrees.

-13. Sector: Land and River Transportation

-Type of Reservation: Most-Favored-Nation Treatment (Article 10.04).

-Colombia reserves the right to adopt or maintain any measure that grants different treatment to countries under any bilateral or multilateral international agreement signed after the date of entry into force of this Agreement on land and river transport services.
+13. Sector: Land and River Transportation Type of Reservation: Most-Favored-Nation Treatment (Article 10.04).
+Description: Cross Border Trade in Services Colombia reserves the right to adopt or maintain any measure that grants different treatment to countries under any bilateral or multilateral international agreement signed after the date of entry into force of this Agreement on land and river transport services.

 14. Sector: Sales and Marketing of Air Transportation Services.
 Type of Reservation: National Treatment (Articles 14.3 and 15.2).
-Market Access (Article 15.4) Local Presence (Article 15.5)

-Colombia reserves the right to adopt or maintain any measure on commissions and/or payments applied by carriers to travel agents and intermediaries in general.
+Market Access (Article 15.4) Local Presence (Article 15.5) Description: Investment and Cross-Border Trade in Services Colombia reserves the right to adopt or maintain any measure on commissions and/or payments applied by carriers to travel agents and intermediaries in general.

-Colombia reserves the right to adopt any measure for reasons of public order in accordance with Article 100 of the Political Constitution of Colombia (1991), provided that:

-(a) be applied in accordance with the procedural requirements established in the Political Constitution of Colombia (1991) and the rules that regulate it, such as the requirements established in Articles 213, 214 and 215 of the Political Constitution of Colombia (1991) and in Law 137 of 1994;

-(b) is not applied in an arbitrary and unjustified manner;

-(d) does not constitute a disguised restriction on investment; and

-(e) necessary and proportional to the objectives it seeks to achieve.
+15. Sector: All sectors Type of Reservation: National Treatment (Article 14.3) Description: Investment Colombia reserves the right to adopt any measure for reasons of public order in accordance with Article 100 of the Political Constitution of Colombia (1991), provided that: (a) be applied in accordance with the procedural requirements established in the Political Constitution of Colombia (1991) and the rules that regulate it, such as the requirements established in Articles 213, 214 and 215 of the Political Constitution of Colombia (1991) and in Law 137 of 1994; (b) is not applied in an arbitrary and unjustified manner; (d) does not constitute a disguised restriction on investment; and (e) necessary and proportional to the objectives it seeks to achieve.

-Annex II.
-PANAMA
+ANNEX II PANAMA